Hypervigilance and how to break the cycle

 We can’t stop hypervigilance from ever happening again.
 It is an inbuilt safety mechanism that ensures your safety, but you can get to the point where it only fires when it needs to, rather than it being your default state.

-Here are 13 different ways to help you to reduce hypervigilance:
+Here are some ways to help reduce hypervigilance: